nmpowell/mousemorph/README.md

 Many of these steps are atlas-based (requiring prior knowledge).
 Mouse atlases are freely available to download (see links below).

-MouseMorph is open-source, cross-platform, and written in Python (it relies upon several separate tools).
+MouseMorph is open-source, cross-platform, and written in Python (its dependencies are listed under "Installation").

 Developed at the [UCL Centre for Medical Image Computing (**CMIC**)](http://cmic.cs.ucl.ac.uk/) and the [UCL Centre for Advanced Biomedical Imaging (**CABI**)](http://www.ucl.ac.uk/cabi) by Nick Powell (nicholas.powell.11@ucl.ac.uk) and others.